 - Where a local authority had served notice to enter the property in sale under a compulsory purchase order, it was held to be a legal obstacle to vacant possession in the context of a sale.

 While decisions reached by UK courts may be considered persuasive authority by Irish courts, it is not necessarily the case that UK case law will be followed in similar proceedings before Irish courts.
 As such, the cases discussed above should not be interpreted as representing the law on vacant possession as it currently stands in Ireland.

 Failure to deliver vacant possession when a party is obliged to do so can result in serious consequences.
 If delivery of vacant possession is a condition to the exercise of a break option in a lease, failure to deliver same could mean that the exercise of the break is ineffective.
 The tenant may have continuing obligations under the lease until expiry or earlier termination.
 On the sale of a property, failure to provide vacant possession could leave the seller open to a buyer seeking specific performance, damages, or recission of the contract for sale.
 To avoid potential breaches of contract or terms of lease, sellers and tenants should be fully aware of the implications of a contractual commitment to deliver vacant possession.

-If a property owner or tenant is obliged to provide vacant possession, steps should be taken and advices obtained, if necessary, at an early stage in a transaction.
+If a property owner or tenant is obliged to provide vacant possession, steps should be taken and advice obtained, if necessary, at an early stage in a transaction.
 Careful consideration should be given to the obligation to provide vacant possession to avoid additional costs and potential litigation.